-There will be one mid-term assessment and it would be released on March 13, 2023 and can be completed anytime by 10 pm on March 20, 2023.
-It would likely take a candidate about 2-hour 30 minutes to complete the assessment using Excel, R or Analytic Solver.
-Final answers must be marked using a multiple-choice question format.
+There will be one mid-term assessment and it would be released on March 15, 2024 and can be completed anytime by 10 pm on March 22, 2024.
+It would likely take a candidate about 2-hour 30 minutes to complete the assessment using Excel / R. Final answers must be marked using a multiple-choice question format.
 Working files must be submitted for auditing purposes.

-Please note that each student has to write the midterm test.
+Please note that each student must write the midterm test.
 If you are unable to write the exam on the scheduled date, and have advanced knowledge and permission, the instructor will provide you with an opportunity to write an alternate version of the test at an alternate time.
 Note that this is not automatic and that a written request for alternate exam has to be made, along with the supporting documents, well ahead of the scheduled date.